cake-contrib/Cake.Bumpy/README.md

 BumpyIncrement(2);
 ```

-You can learn more about using Bumpy and the Addin from the respective documentation [here](https://github.com/fwinkelbauer/Bumpy) and [here](https://cakebuild.net/dsl/bumpy/).
+You can learn more about using Bumpy and the Addin from their respective documentation [here](https://github.com/fwinkelbauer/Bumpy) and [here](https://cakebuild.net/dsl/bumpy/).

 ## Example